ph-rast/bmgarch/README.md

 leave-future-out cross validation (LFO CV). `L` defines the minimal length of the time series before we start engaging in cross-validation.
-Note that the standard is to use the approximate `backward` method to CV as itresults in fewest refits.
+Note that the standard is to use the approximate `backward` method to CV as it results in fewest refits.
 Exact CV is also available with `exact` but not encouraged as it results in refitting all CV models.

     mw <- model_weights(modfits, L = 50, method = 'stacking' )